Supporting Someone Who Keeps Returning to An Abusive Relationship

 People in abusive relationships often feel like they have little control over their lives.
 Their abusive partners have taken control, and they may be dependent on them in multiple ways.
 It can be tough to support a person’s decision to return to or stay with their abusive partner, but try to avoid telling your friend what they should do.
 In abusive relationships, an abusive partner is constantly taking away the other partner’s right to make their own choices and have their own thoughts or feelings.
 So, it can be really beneficial to model healthy behaviors for your friend or family member.
 Let them know you believe they are the best person to make the decision that feels right to them at that time.
 Let them know that you trust them to know what’s best for themselves.
 This will place power back in their hands!
 Keep in mind that if a person doesn’t leave on their own terms when they’re ready, they are more likely to return to their abusive partner.

 - Encourage Small Steps and Help Them Find Options Specific to Their Needs

 There is no one-size-fits-all solution to domestic violence.
-Many survivors feel overwhelmed by the idea of leaving for good or taking drastic measures (like calling the police), so try to help them identify small steps they can take to feel safer and more empowered and/or move toward leaving the relationship, if that is something they want to do.
+Many survivors feel overwhelmed by the idea of leaving for good or taking drastic measures (like calling the police).
+Offer to help them identify small steps they can take to feel safer and more empowered and/or move toward leaving the relationship if that is something they want to do.
 For example, you might encourage them to contact The Hotline or speak with a counselor.
-Point out that they can just talk to someone, and that they don’t have to make any big decisions right away.
+Point out that they can just talk to someone and that they don’t have to make any big decisions right away.
 Encourage them to practice self-care in whatever ways work best for them.
-You could also help them create a safety plan that supports their needs in that moment, whatever their situation might be.
+You could also help them create a safety plan that supports their needs at that moment, whatever their situation might be.
 A safety plan can include resources and options for getting help, even if they’re not ready to leave the relationship.
 Additionally, it can help to identify resources that are uniquely qualified to help, for example, if your friend is a teen or LGBTQ+.